openshift-knative/docs/README.md

 ## Building the Site

-If you would like to build this site locally, you will need to have the site generation tool, [Antorra](https://docs.antora.org/antora/2.3/install/install-antora/).
+If you want to build this site locally, you must use the site generation tool, [Antorra](https://docs.antora.org/antora/2.3/install/install-antora/).

 To build the site: